Logiqx/wst-results/docs/team/notes.md

     - Identifying suspect Motion logs - SOG > 30 and sAcc > 1.5 in course area
   - Fixes
     - Changing names, nationalities and sail numbers
-    - Correcting results using logs from backup devices when device fails or produces poor quality data
+    - Correcting results using logs from backup devices- forgotten device, device failure, or poor quality data
 - Coding
-  - Entrants
+  - Heats
-    - Fix sorting of accented characters - e.g. Sébastien should come before Simon in entrant list
+    - Consider individual pages / reports for each heat - need to consider CSS implications
   - Series
-    - Add support for knights in Sailwave file that have no max speeds for the week
+    - Show individual heat results in different columns
     - Add support for DNC, DNS and DNF
+    - Add support for knights that have no max speeds for the week - only DNS, DNF, etc
     - Make more robust, so that slight name / sail number mismatches are not problematic
-    - Show individual heat results in different columns
     - Move Python script into sse-results project
     - Implement UKWA series within wsw-results
+  - Entrants
+    - Fix sorting of accented characters - e.g. Sébastien should come before Simon in entrant list
   - Adhoc
     - Improve Python code that creates adhoc charts - avoid memory bloat which causes issues on modest laptops
     - Package the Python script that looks for poor quality data in motion logs
   - Create new key for GitHub commits, rather than using the current key
 - Administration
   - Nick to send bank details to Principe
-  - Mike to contact Bjorn Haacke (German Speed) about Motion Minis, and to introduce Julien
+  - Mike to introduce Bjorn Haacke to Julien, regarding devices for the German Championship